 Mark Robinson, the CEO of DeltaDNA, noted that screen size and device performance are key factors for high rate monetization.
 He was quoted, “As the power and performance of smartphones continue to increase, we can expect game monetization to also increase in step with this trend”.

-The market competition among smartphones has now been taken to another level with the current candid progress of Google and Samsung in monetization of mobile games, which is further fittingly fueled by observations of Mr. Robinson.
+The market competition among smartphones has now been taken to another level with the current candid progress of Google and Samsung in the monetization of mobile games, which is further fittingly fueled by observations of Mr. Robinson.